 Studying for the LSAT isn’t like studying for a History or Math test.
 In those exams, small universal details and rote memorization play a big role.
 If you take time away from studying before such a test, you might forget a date or a formula, and that could cost you questions on the exam.
 But the LSAT is a process and concept test.
 Your understanding of the big picture ideas in play is crucial and the details change constantly.

-For example, one test you take has a question about banks and on the next test you may see one about flowers, but they might both trade on the same concept.
+For example, one test you take has a question about banks.
+Then the next one you take has a question about flowers.
+Although vastly different topics, they both address the same concept.
 Thus, much of LSAT preparation is about abstract concepts and techniques.
-To mentally absorb these ideas and apply them seamlessly, your mind needs to place these elements subconsciously, and situate them properly for instant recall.
-This takes time, and it is one big reason that you can’t cram for the LSAT.
+To mentally absorb these ideas and apply them seamlessly, your mind needs to place these elements subconsciously and situate them properly for instant recall.
+This takes time and it’s one big reason that you can’t cram for the LSAT.
 But it also means that when you take breaks from studying the LSAT, your mind keeps processing the ideas and integrating them into your analytical structures.